O. J. Simpson: 2007 Las Vegas robbery

-On the night of September 13, 2007, a group of men led by Simpson entered a room at the Palace Station hotel-casino and took sports memorabilia at gunpoint, which resulted in Simpson being questioned by police.
+On the night of September 13, 2007, a group of men led by Simpson entered a room at the Palace Station hotel-casino in Las Vegas, and took sports memorabilia at gunpoint, which resulted in Simpson being questioned by police.
 Simpson admitted to taking the items, which he said had been stolen from him, but denied breaking into the hotel room; he also denied that he or anyone else carried a gun.
 He was initially released after questioning.

 Two days later, Simpson was arrested, and he was initially held without bail.
 Along with three other men, Simpson was charged with multiple felony counts, including criminal conspiracy, kidnapping, assault, robbery, and aggravated assault.
 Bail was set at $125,000, with stipulations that Simpson have no contact with the co-defendants and that he surrender his passport.
 Simpson did not enter a plea.
 By the end of October 2007, all three of Simpson's co-defendants had plea-bargained with the prosecution in the Clark County, Nevada, court case.
 Walter Alexander and Charles H. Cashmore accepted plea agreements in exchange for reduced charges and their testimony against Simpson and three other co-defendants, including testimony that guns were used in the robbery.
 Co-defendant Michael McClinton told a Las Vegas judge that he too would plead guilty to reduced charges and testify against Simpson that guns were used in the robbery.
 After the hearings, the judge ordered that Simpson be tried for the robbery.